colevscode/blblog/entry/front-end-frameworks.md

 	{{$ include /partials/paraset.html }}
 {{$ endwith }}

 Most startups that responded were using some kind of intermediate CSS language.
 SASS was the clear winner, with more than half of the startups using it alone.
-The startups without designers made up the majority of LESS users, while startups with at least one designer were especially unlikely to use plain CSS.
-The use of plain old javascript was slightly higher than coffeescript.
+The startups without designers made up the majority of LESS users.
+(If I were to speculate, I'd guess that those teams are also using Bootstrap.)
+Startups with at least one designer mostly used SASS, and were especially unlikely to use plain CSS.
+The division between javascript and coffeescript was pretty even, with slightly more companies using plain javascript.

 ## Conclusions

 Overall the majority of startups that responded to our survey were using some kind of frontend MVC framework, the most popular of which was Backbone.js.
-Also startups were more likely to use SASS or LESS than plain old CSS.
+Also almost all the startups were using SASS or LESS rather than plain old CSS.
 Beyond that, it was difficult to draw sweeping conclusions.
 However, we may have missed something, so we're including the full dataset [here](/data/data.csv), along with a <a href="" id="kitchensink">kitchen-sink visualization of the data</a>.
 (Tufte, please forgive us)

 {{$ with '{"name": "all", "style":"display: none; margin-bottom: 10px", "data":["framework", "devs", "designers", "backend", "scripts"]}' as data }}
 	{{$ include /partials/paraset.html }}